 Step 3: Arrive in Vietnam

-You will take a seat to complete the small-but-confusing application form then present it at the window.
+You will take a seat to complete the short-but-confusing application form then present it at the window.
 Once your name is called, you'll receive your passport with a one-page, Vietnam visa sticker inside.
 Depending on the queue, the entire process takes around 20 minutes.

 Getting a Visa from a Vietnamese Embassy

 If you intend to cross into Vietnam overland from a neighboring country, you'll need to have already visited a Vietnamese embassy and arranged a tourist visa in your passport.
-The process can take up to a week, so don't wait until the last minute to apply!
+The process can take up to a week, so don't wait until the last minute to apply.

-Unfortunately, the processing times, procedures, and visa fees vary greatly from place to place, depending upon which embassy handles your application.
+Unfortunately, the processing times, procedures, and visa fees vary inconsistently from place to place, depending upon which embassy handles your application.
 Americans have the option to apply in either Washington DC or San Francisco.
 You can also apply for a Vietnam visa in countries around Southeast Asia, however, they all have their own procedures and restrictions.